IanMulvany/partiallyattended/_posts/2011-10-03-coasp-impressions.markdown

 Just over a week ago I had the great pleasure to present some thoughts [alt-metrics][am] to the [3rd Conference on Open Access Publishing][coasp].
 The talks were recorded and my talk will be posted in time.

 I wanted to write up a few thoughts that spun up out of my experience of meeting with that community and seeing what's going on there.
 It seems like there is a upswell of coverage on open access right now.
-In the week that was in it Princeton asked it's researchers [not to hand over copyright][poa] ([statement][paopr]), a call to [not publish with IEEE][hn] got picked up by Hacker News and the Times Higher Education posted a call for academics to [not peer review for non-OA journals][th].
+In the week that was in it Princeton asked it's researchers [not to hand over copyright][poa] ([statement][poapr]), a call to [not publish with IEEE][hn] got picked up by Hacker News and the Times Higher Education posted a call for academics to [not peer review for non-OA journals][th].

 One could be forgiven for thinking that something is afoot.